Josebaseba/pokemap-node/README.md

 ## How can I use it?

-Requirements: node 6, mongo server, redis server, [MapBox account (free)](https://mapbox.com), [SendGrid account (free)](https://sendgrid.com), and two accounts in pokemonGo, both accounts have to be initialized in pokemonGo (I recommend one via google, and another one via pokeClub, this is a huge improvement of the user experience, because if one of the login type fails automatically the app will try the other login way.
+Requirements: node 6, mongo server, redis server, [Carto account (free)](https://carto.com), [SendGrid account (free)](https://sendgrid.com), and two accounts in pokemonGo, both accounts have to be initialized in pokemonGo (I recommend one via google, and another one via pokeClub, this is a huge improvement of the user experience, because if one of the login type fails automatically the app will try the other login way.
 That's more uptime to the final user.)

 The backend is created using [Sails](http://sailsjs.org/), and the frontend with [Backbone](http://backbonejs.org/)